Pylimitics

 • Sure, just make it up

 “Zuckerberg joined Trump at a White House tech event on Thursday evening and sat next to the president.
 Trump asked Zuckerberg about Meta’s upcoming investments in AI infrastructure, “How much are you spending, would you say, over the next few years?”
 “Oh gosh.
-I mean, I think it’s probably going to be something like, I Continue reading
+I mean, I think it’s probably going to be something like, I… Continue reading

 • So now we know

 Remember that thing about the orange baby getting a lot of electoral help from its friends in Russia a few years back?
 And how it has said nothing but “hoax” ever since?
 Well now we know, the orange baby did collude with Russia to win its first presidential election.
 How do we know?
-Its national Continue reading
+Its national… Continue reading

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.